francesbelleza/recipeMakerWebApp/README.md

 2. Confirm the version of python by typing:
     ````
     python3 --version
-3. Create a directory and activate virtual environment:
+3. Create a directory, create a virtual environment and activate it:
     ````
     mkdir <project-folder>
     cd <project-folder>